ilent2/otslm/docs/Advanced-Beams.rst

 =============

 The start of the script defines parameters and functions for visualising the far-field of the SLM.
-This is mostly the same as the `initial setup in Simple Beams <Simple-Beams#initial-setup>`__.
-Some of the advanced beams include a beam amplitude correction term to compensate for the non-uniform illumination of the pattern from the incident beam.
+This is mostly the same as the initial setup in the :ref:`simple-beams` example.
+Some of the advanced
+beams include a beam amplitude correction term to compensate for the non-uniform illumination of the pattern from the incident beam.
 The beam correction term is defined as